 From 2015 to 2019, Kenya's economy achieved broad-based growth averaging 4.7% per year, significantly reducing poverty (which fell to an estimated 34.4% at the \$1.9/day line in 2019).
 In 2020, the COVID-19 shock hit the economy hard, disrupting international trade and transport, tourism, and urban services activity, in particular.
-Fortunately, the agricultural sector, a cornerstone of the economy staged a strong recovery, although some sectors, such as tourism, remained under pressure.
+Fortunately, the agricultural sector, a cornerstone of the economy, remained resilient, helping to limit the contraction in GDP to only 0.3%.
+In 2021, the economy staged a strong recovery, although some sectors, such as tourism, remained under pressure.
 GDP growth is projected at 5.0% in 2022 and the poverty rate has resumed its trend decline after rising earlier in the pandemic.
 Although the economic outlook is broadly positive, it is subject to elevated uncertainty, including through Kenya's exposure (as a net fuel, wheat, and fertilizer importer) to the global price impacts of the Russian invasion of Ukraine.